SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/01-Problem.md

 - "Registration was successful"
 - "Username: \{Username\}, Password: \{Password\}"

-**If it isn't** - print the following message:
+**If it is not** - print the following message:
 - "Invalid username or password"

 In the end **print the count of successful registrations**:
 - "Successful registrations: \{successfulRegistrationsCount\}"

 ### Input
-- On the first line - n - the count of inputs.
+- On the first line - n - the count of inputs
-- On the next n lines - input that you have to check if it has a valid registration.
+- On the next n lines - input that you have to check if it has a valid registration

 ### Output
 - Print all results from each input, each on a new line.